tbs1-bo/feinstaub-json-mqtt-bridge/README.md

 Installation
 ------------

+After checkout, use pip to install some requirements.

     pip install -r requirements.txt

+No it can be started

+    python json2mqtt.py

-To test the service you can post a sample request from the repo.
+To test the service you can now post a sample request found in the repo.

     curl -d @sample_post.txt -H 'Content-Type: application/json' localhost:8080/feinstaub/json2mqtt